kruzhok-team/berloga-biogame/doc/setup_instructions.md

 registry, `.bashrc` or `.zshrc` for Linux/Mac) and create a copy or symbolic link in it named `godot`.

+For proper export you will also need the `GodotPckTool` - https://github.com/hhyyrylainen/GodotPckTool.
+Download the latest release version of this tool and add it to your PATH in a similar path as `godot`.

 For Mac if you copied the Godot editor to your apps folder, like you should, run the following (and then edit `.zshrc`):
 ```sh